 In a business or commerce course, you learn concepts and analytical skills that are useful in professional roles and everyday life.
 Business skills are versatile since almost every organisation relies on business disciplines such as administration, finance and marketing… READ MORE

 With burgeoning volumes of data available to Australian companies, demand for business analysts is strong.
-You can learn business analytics with a degree such as a Bachelor of Business Analytics or Master of Analytics.
+You can learn analytics with a degree such as a Bachelor of Business Analytics or Master of Analytics.

 Postgraduate business analytics courses are popular among university graduates with backgrounds in fields such as business, technology, science, engineering and mathematics.